nanddeepn/code-samples/SPFx/WebParts/react-timeline/README.md

 ![SharePoint list schema][figure2]

-The sample also provisions the list called "Timeline" which can be used as an example to start using the web part.

-![SharePoint list sample data][figure3]
+Users with Manage Web permissions will be able to add, edit, and delete events from web part.

+![Event CRUD][figure3]

+### Layouts

+The sample helps to represent the timeline in 2 layouts:

+**Vertical layout**

+Represents the events vertically one below other.

+![Vertical layout][figure4]

+**Horizontal layout**

+Represents the events horizontally one after other.

+![Horizontal layout][figure5]

 ### SharePoint Asset

-A SharePoint list (named "Timeline") is provisioned to store the timeline information.
+A SharePoint list (named "Timeline") is provisioned to store the timeline information, along with supported site columns and content type.
 The schema of the list is as below.
-![List Schema][figure3]
+![List Schema][figure6]

 - The "Title" column stores the event title.
 - The "Event Date" column represents the date of event.